-Appendix C -Water Quality Standard for Hydronic Boilers in Multi-Metal Systems HARSCO Industrial, Patterson-Kelley boilers are designed to be incorporated into any multi-metal hydronic heating
+Appendix C -Water Quality Standard for Hydronic Appliances in Multi-Metal Systems

-HARSCO Industrial, Patterson-Kelley boilers are designed to be incorporated into any multi-metal hydronic heating system.
+Patterson Kelley appliances are designed to be incorporated into any multi-metal hydronic heating system.
 All multi-metal hydronic systems require that attention be paid to water treatment.
-The chemical additives for any multi-metal system must be specifically formulated for use with all the various metals used in that system.
+The chemical additives for any multi-metal system must be specifically formulated for use with all the various metals used in that system